Declares one or more symmetric matrix data structures.

 yes any existing attributes and values of the symmetric matrices are retained (if still appropriate); otherwise these are lost.

-DECIMALS parameter lets you define a number of decimal places to be used by default when each symmetric matrix is printed.
+DECIMALS parameter allows you to define a number of decimal places to be used by default when each symmetric matrix is printed.
 You can associate a text of extra annotation with each symmetric matrix using the

 EXTRA parameter.
 The